josephbalatrokerry/JokingAround/README.md

 # Version 1.4.0 (+1 Joker)

+# Rare
 ## Comeback
 Gives X4 XMult if you played your last discarded poker hand

 # Version 1.5.0 (+1 Joker)
+# Legendary
 ## Pied Piper
 (ft.
 Silicon Valley) First scored card takes enhancements and chips of other scored cards and destroys them with 1 in 2 chance

+# Version 1.6.0 (+1 Joker)
+# Uncommon
+# Conspiracy
+Gain a random Spectral card for each 3 rerolls made in the same shop.

 ### Made by Temmy1 (real name Jo.Ker, Joe Kerry) with help of my brother (real name Po.Ker, Poe Kerry) and [Balatro's Discord server](https://discord.com/invite/balatro)